dhruvsinha/Clustering-approach-to-Stock-Price-Expectations/README.md

 terms of financial soundness.
 On the other hand, companies in Cluster 2 are those with greater Debt/Equity, which makes them more leveraged than the average company.

+Likewise, in Figure 2(b), companies classified into Cluster 2 are those with a lower-than-average Return on Assets, even though their Price-to-Sales ratio is not markedly different from companies in Cluster 1.
+This suggests that companies in Cluster 2 are those that did not perhaps make the best available use of their assets—possibly taking risks that did not pay off, or not innovating enough—when compared to their industry averages.
+In other words, these companies are less efficient with their use of capital than their counterparts in Cluster 1.
+From an investor’s standpoint, companies in Cluster 1 represent a better avenue to grow their investment, which is akin to saying that they are better-than-average performers (thereby explaining the sometimes higher Price-to-Sales that the market is willing to pay to buy into these companies’ growth)

+The report has detailed analysis on cluster and what each clustier intuitively signifies.

 ## Conclusion

 Our primary aim for this exercise was to find companies that were similar to a given company, allowing